Parenthetical vs Narrative Citations in APA: Side-by-Side Guide

 “Citation accuracy matters” (Smith & Patel, 2024, p.
 18).

-Author, year, and page all stay inside the same parentheses.
+Author, year, and page stay together at the end of the quote.

 Narrative quote